rafaelribeiro1510/ASCIIValley/docs/README.md

 Displaying of the chunk where the player is located, terrain and map entities included - [Basic Map and Player Drawing - figure 1](./screenshots/basicMapAndPlayerDrawing.png)
 ### Movement
 As of now, the player can move around the current map chunk, colliding with the map entities that are supposed to be solid.
+###Movement between chunks.
+When the player goes beyond an "edge" of a chunk it moves to the respective neighbour chunk.

 [This section should contain a list of implemented features and their descriptions.
 In the end of the section, include two or three screenshots that illustrate the most important features.]

 ## Planned Features

-###Movement between chunks.
-When the player goes beyond an "edge" of a chunk it should move to the respective neighbour chunk.
 ###Other Entities and their "behaviour".
 The game needs more ways of interacting with the player and this will be achieved with enemy entities (Mummies, for example) that present simple aggressive behaviour.